GDP Calculator (Gross Domestic Product)

 How to calculate nominal GDP and real GDP

-The above-stated summation answers how to calculate nominal GDP which is evaluated at current market prices.
-In contrast, real GDP is an inflation-adjusted measure which indicates the value in base-year prices.
-Unlike nominal GDP, real GDP is corrected by the changes in price level; therefore, it provides a more accurate measure for economic growth.
-The relation of the nominal and real GDP leads us to a term of GDP deflator, which is a measure of the level of prices of all new, domestically produced, final goods and services in an economy.
+The above-stated summation answers how to calculate nominal GDP, which is evaluated at current market prices.
+In contrast, real GDP is an inflation-adjusted measure that indicates the value in base-year prices.
+Unlike nominal GDP, real GDP is corrected by the changes in price level; therefore, it provides a more accurate measure of economic growth.
+The relation of the nominal and real GDP leads us to the term GDP deflator, which measures the price level of all new, domestically produced final goods and services in an economy.

 GDP in the global context

-In general, GDP is measured and announced by national government statistical agencies on a quarterly basis (except the few countries in the world that compile a monthly GDP index, as for example Finland).
-Thus, GDP provides a basic ground for international comparison for national economic development on a regular basis.
+In general, GDP is measured and announced by national government statistical agencies on a quarterly basis (except for the few countries in the world that compile a monthly GDP index, for example, Finland).
+Thus, GDP provides a basic ground for regular international comparisons of national economic development.

-In 2017, according to the International Monetary Fund (IMF), the US GDP (19.391 US$billion) reached the highest in nominal value in the world, which was followed by China GDP with 12.015 US$billion.
-Countries in the European Union in total achieved 17.278 US$billion.
-The three economies' nominal GDP altogether accounts for more than 60 percent of the world GDP (79.865 US$billion).
+In 2017, according to the International Monetary Fund (IMF), the US GDP ($19.391 billion) reached the world's highest nominal value, followed by China's GDP of $12.015 billion US.
+Countries in the European Union, in total, achieved $17.278 billion US.
+The three economies' nominal GDP altogether accounts for more than 60 percent of the world GDP ($79.865 billion US).